Bia Hoi Culture In Hanoi & The 6 Best Places To Cheer

 Bia Hoi is one of the main staples for Vietnamese, one may say.
 Restaurants, big and small, formal and casual, are found in almost every street corner in major cities and a handful here and there in the country.
 The fresh and golden drink lures both locals and travelers from all paths of life to enjoy and “quench their thirst”.

-A typical chillout in Hanoi does not feel complete without Bia Hoi (fresh beer or light Vietnamese craft beer).
-A stunning, golden lager with a bit of white foam perched on top, served with ice cold can really awake your taste buds at any time of the year.
+A typical chillout in Hanoi in 2025 would not be complete without Bia Hoi (fresh beer or light Vietnamese craft beer).
+This stunning, golden lager adorned with a touch of white foam and served ice-cold can awaken your taste buds any time of year.

-The experience of hanging out and drinking beer on a local stall is wrapped up into one local phrase “nhậu”.
-And here are the 6 must-try places for you to enjoy the best Bia Hoi (or “nhậu”) in the city.
+The experience of enjoying beer at a local stall is wrapped up in the term “nhậu”.
+Here are six must-try locations for the best Bia Hoi (or “nhậu”) in the city.

 Bia Hoi Corner

-Gaining reputation as "Bia Hoi Corner" ( also known as Bia Hoi Junction or Bia Hoi Old Quarter), this ever-bustling beer haven is a famous confluence of Ta Hien and Luong Ngoc Quyen Street, appealing not only travelers but also young locals to hang out and socialize over ice-cold Bia Hoi while sitting on little plastic stools.
-It isn’t exaggerated to say that this intersection is the second to none choice for the party lovers or anyone who wants to enjoy fresh beer at carnival atmosphere in Hanoi.
-It is widely-recognized as the unforgettable favorite nightlife spot of foreign tourists and locals in Hanoi.
+Known as "Bia Hoi Corner" (also referred to as Bia Hoi Junction or Bia Hoi Old Quarter), this bustling beer haven is a vibrant intersection of Ta Hien and Luong Ngoc Quyen Streets.
+It attracts both travelers and young locals alike who gather to socialize over ice-cold Bia Hoi while perched on colorful plastic stools.
+This intersection has become a top choice for party-goers and anyone looking to enjoy fresh beer in a lively atmosphere.
+It remains an unforgettable nightlife destination for both foreign tourists and locals in Hanoi.

 Photo: orli.barton

-While Ho Chi Minh city is famous for Bui Vien, Ha Noi is well-known for Ta Hien where you can enjoy a tall glass of authentic Hanoi Bia Hoi between only 5.000 VND and 8.000 VND.
-Bustling Bia Hoi joints or breweries here opened with hundreds of colourful tiny plastic stools spilling onto the streets, serve both the fresh beer at just a few cents a mug and a variety of street food such as steamed peanuts, fried tofu, delicious beef jerky, fried chicken, grilled dried squid…
+While Ho Chi Minh City is famous for Bui Vien, Hanoi is celebrated for Ta Hien, where a tall glass of authentic Hanoi Bia Hoi typically ranges between 10,000 VND and 15,000 VND.
+Bustling Bia Hoi joints and breweries line the streets, filled with countless tiny plastic stools serving fresh beer at just a few cents a mug, along with a variety of street foods like steamed peanuts, fried tofu, savory beef jerky, and grilled dried squid.

-Location: from the beginning of Ta Hien Street to the intersection of this street and Luong Ngoc Quyen, Old Quarter, Hanoi
+Location: from the beginning of Ta Hien Street to the intersection with Luong Ngoc Quyen, Old Quarter, Hanoi

 Distance from Old Quarter: inside the Old Quarter